-To support you and your ECT to effectively engage with this programme, we have created a sequence which outlines the activity that will occur week-by-week in year two of the programme.
+We have created a sequence which outlines the activity that will occur each week over each half term.
 The sequence outlines:

-- The self-directed study materials that your ECT could revisit. - The focus for your fortnightly mentor interactions. - The topic of your ECT's seminar and the weeks in which this may take place. - The weeks in which the demonstration may take place. - The weeks in which your training could take place.
+- The self-directed study materials from year one that the ECT could revisit. - The focus for the fortnightly mentor interactions. - The topic of the ECT seminar and the weeks in which this may take place. - The weeks in which the demonstration may take place. - The weeks in which mentor training could take place.